Testlio/hype/content/post/lambda-getting-started.md

 There are several properties such an architecture has that are worth noting:

 1. **Everything is code**.
-Engineers love code, as it can be _diffed_ and reviewed, it can be kept under source control, it can be trusted.
+Engineers love code.
+It can be _diffed_ and reviewed.
+It can be kept under source control.
+It can be trusted.
 2. **It is generic**.
-It doesn't matter whether the service in question deals with users, photos or comments, the structure can always be enforced.
+It doesn't matter whether the service in question deals with users, photos or comments, the architecture can always be enforced.
 3. **It can benefit from automation**.
 As mentioned earlier, we can automate the tedious parts, such as writing the API definition or CloudFormation stack template.
 4. **It follows separation-of-concerns**.
-If 3. is applied correctly, engineer dealing with the Lambda functions does not need to know about the guts of the CloudFormation stack.
+If the third point is applied correctly, engineer dealing with the Lambda functions does not need to know about the guts of the CloudFormation stack.

 ## Conclusion